Having emergency water storage is extremely vital, especially in times of distress. Be prepared with these tips!

 It is necessary to replace stored water in after 6 months, especially homemade stored water.
 This is to avoid any contaminants that can build up inside the water container over a long period of time.
 Some drinking water contaminants may be harmful if consumed at certain levels.
 With that said, it’s best to replace water stored for a long period of time.

 5. Look for Other Water Sources

-The water you’re going to store is not only for drinking.
+The survival water you’re going to store is not only for drinking.
 There are other uses of water such as bathing and cleaning cookware and kitchen utensils.
 Of course, we also need to be mindful of our hygiene.

 Watch this video from EmergencyFoodWarehouse.com for more info about emergency water storage :

 Living without clean, potable water is absolutely devastating.
 We might find ourselves trapped in an irreversible death spiral if we fail to have access to drinkable water in times of crisis.
 Hydration and sanitation are two important factors we need to consider all the time.
-So as a prepper, we must ALWAYS have a solid emergency water storage plan in order to survive a catastrophic event.
+So as a prepper, we must ALWAYS have a solid emergency water storage plan to survive a catastrophic event.
 Follow the steps above and start storing water now!

 **Disclaimer: All content on this site is for informational purposes only.
 Please read our full disclaimer here**

 Editor’s Note: This post was originally published in November 2017, and has been updated for quality and relevancy.